Quickflix

 Quickflix was an Australian company that provided online DVD and Blu-ray Disc rental by mail as well as internet streaming of movies and television shows via online pay-per-view or subscription.

 Initially established as an online disc rental company in 2003, Quickflix launched online movie downloads in 2006, and their streaming service in 2011.
 By June 2014 the company had more than 182,000 subscribers.
-Although the first major streaming service to operate in Australia, Quickflix quickly lost ground to much larger competitor Netflix entering the market in 2015, among others.
-The company entered voluntary administration in early 2016, and was relaunched later that year under new owners.
+Although the first major streaming service to operate in Australia, Quickflix quickly lost ground after much larger competitors entered the market, such as Netflix in 2015.
+The company entered voluntary administration in early 2016, but was relaunched later that year under new owners.
 After several more years of trading, Quickflix was wound up in September 2021.

 Services

 Disc rental

 The company provided a monthly flat-fee service for the rental of DVD and Blu-ray titles.
 Subscribers created an ordered list, referred to as their Quickflix Queue, of titles to rent.
 The discs are then delivered individually via Australia Post; the individual postage-paid envelopes would typically arrive within four days to most areas of Australia.
 Subscribers can keep the rented title for as long as desired, without any formal due dates and without accruing any late fees.
 However, there was a limit on the number of titles (a maximum of two, previously this was determined by subscription level) that each subscriber could have on loan simultaneously.
 To receive a new title, subscribers must mail a previously received disc back in the reply-paid envelope provided.
 Upon receipt of the disc, Quickflix would then ship the next available disc in the subscriber's queue (subscribers could also pre-notify the return of a disc online, thereby receiving the disc sooner).